Look-Ahead Reasoning on Learning Platforms: Collective reasoning

-\begin{prop} Suppose $u = c\cdot \ell$ for some $c\neq 0$.
-Then, it holds that $\mathrm{B} = 0$. \end{prop} There are two different mechanisms at play, depending on the sign of $c$.
+There are two different mechanisms at play, depending on the sign of $c$.
 In an adversarial setting where $c > 0$, the game between the learner and the collective is a zero-sum game.
 In this case the benefit of coordination is zero, as the cost of steering is equal to its return.
 When $c < 0$, the platform and the agents pursue the same goal and the game becomes a potential game between the two.
-In this case the benefit of coordination is zero as selfish actions are simultaneously optimal for the collective and there is no reason to steer the model away form the selfish equilibrium.
+In this case the benefit of coordination is zero as selfish actions are simultaneously optimal for the collective and there is no benefit to steering the model away from the selfish equilibrium.
 In general, however, the benefit of coordination can be arbitrarily large.
 Consider the following example.

 \begin{example}[Label modifications as an effective collective lever.]
 Consider a learner who aims to accurately predict labels from features and a collective that prefers these predictions to follow a target function $g$.
 We assume that agents can easily manipulate their labels, while their features cannot be changed.
 The population and the learner have the following utility and loss, respectively: